larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 In other words,
 you know we move that the turtle just a little bit and immediately see that in the.
-In the video sector and attempt to generate a transformation between the two, and basically you know get the turtle to wear where you wanted it to go
+In the vidissector and attempt to generate a transformation between the two, and basically you know get the turtle to wear where you wanted it to go